How to Save Money Each Month.

 Sounds like a no-brainer, but how many times have you bought something on credit and not paid off the amount.
 Zero percent interest isn’t a good deal if you are not going to pay it off before interest accrues, and the stores know that most of the time you won’t (which is why they offer it).
 The fun of getting that big screen TV on a credit card fades once you get the bill!
 Wait until you have the cash.
 People used to always wait and save up… it can be done!

 9. Make a holiday budget and stick to it.

 Christmas comes at the same time every year.
 It shouldn’t be a surprise expense to anyone!
 It’s never too early to start thinking about gifts.
-Give something you made (people usually love home baked goods), give your time, or give something small but indulgent (a really good bottle of olive oil if they cook, a small jar of really good honey, a bag of really good coffee, a bar of handmade soap…you get the idea).
+Give something you made (people usually love home baked goods), give your time, make a DIY gift, or give something small but indulgent (a really good bottle of olive oil if they cook, a small jar of really good honey, a bag of really good coffee, a bar of handmade soap… you get the idea).
 Shop the sales all year long for Christmas presents.
 We have tons of recipes for homemade body scrubs, lip scrubs, body butters, bath bombs and bath salts on this blog.
-Check out our Homemade Beauty Products for some great gift ideas!
+Check out our homemade beauty products for some great gift ideas!
 This is how I make some extra money for Christmas presents without leaving my home – maybe it will help you too!

 10. Focus on all that you have!